trang-nguyenn/trang-nguyenn.github.io/_pages/about.md

 - Our paper [Proximal Distilled Evolutionary Reinforcement Learning](https://arxiv.org/abs/1906.09807) has been accepted at [AAAI-20](https://aaai.org/Conferences/AAAI-20/) in New York.
-- The paper I worked on during my AI Residency at Google X, [Quantile QT-Opt for Risk-Aware Vision-Based Robotic Grasping](https://q2-opt.github.io/), has been submitted to ICRA 2020.
+- The paper I worked on during my AI Residency at Google X, [Quantile QT-Opt for Risk-Aware Vision-Based Robotic Grasping](https://q2-opt.github.io/), is now available as a preprint.